 Dzhokhar Tsarnaev was born on July 22, 1993, in the former Soviet republic of Kyrgyzstan.
-According to the Kyrgyzstan government's state committee for national security, Tsarnaev moved with his family—including parents Anzor Tsarnaev and Zubeidat Tsarnaeva, older brother Tamerlan Tsarnaev, and two sisters—to the Republic of Dagestan when he was about 8 years old.
+According to the Kyrgyzstan government's state committee for national security, Dzhokhar moved with his family — including parents Anzor and Zubeidat, older brother Tamerlan, and two sisters — to the Republic of Dagestan when he was about 8 years old.

-According to Anzor Tsarnaev and Zubeidat Tsarnaeva, Dzhokhar and his parents immigrated to the United States in 2002, settling near Boston, Massachusetts.
-(Dzhokhar's older brother, Tamerlan, and two sisters reportedly stayed behind, living with an aunt and uncle Kazakhstan before moving to the U.S. in 2003.)
+According to Anzor and Zubeidat, Dzhokhar and his parents immigrated to the United States in 2002, settling near Boston, Massachusetts.
+(Dzhokhar's older brother, Tamerlan, and two sisters reportedly stayed behind, living with an aunt and uncle Kazakhstan before moving to the United States in 2003.)

 Boston Marathon Bombings

 On April 15, 2013, two explosions went off near the finish line of the Boston Marathon—one approximately four hours after the start of the race, and the other just seconds later — killing three people and injuring more than 170.